-Fourth-round pick by the Raiders in the 2019 NFL Draft...Made his first career NFL start at defensive end in Week 5 and recorded his first career sack...Has tallied 10 tackles (six solo), one sack, two passes defensed and one forced fumble.
+Fourth-round pick by the Raiders in the 2019 NFL Draft...Made his NFL debut in Week 1...Has appeared in all four contests, totaling nine tackles (five solo), two passes defensed and one forced fumble.

-DT 92 P.J.
-Hall 6-0 305 2nd season

-Second-round draft pick by the Raiders in the 2018 NFL Draft...

-Appeared in 14 games with six starts in 2018 compiling 22 tackles
+DT92P.J.
+Hall6-03052nd seasonSecond-round draft pick by the Raiders in the 2018 NFL Draft...Appeared in 14 games with six starts in 2018, compiling 22 tackles(14 call) and two proceed defended like played in all four contents

-Appeared in 14 games with six starts in 2018, compiling 22 tackles (16 solo) and two passes defensed...Has played in all five contests this season with three starts, totaling nine tackles (seven) and a half-sack.
+Appeared in 14 games with six starts in 2018, compiling 22 tackles (16 solo) and two passes defensed...Has played in all four contests this season with two starts, totaling seven tackles (five) and a half-sack.